SaadiIftikhar/Smartfrog-Canary/README.md

 1: Theoretical Part: The Word `.docx` document contains the test plan.

-2: Practical Part: The setup for the algorithms is provided below.
+2: Practical Part: The setup for the algorithms `alphanumeric_sort.py` and `file_archiver.py` is provided below.

 ## Installation